hewen/yakvs/README.md

 ## Protocol

-This package implements a TCP network service which exposes a key-value store to clients.
+This package implements a TCP network service which exposes an in-memory key-value store to clients.
 The client can perform the following commands:

  - PUT
  - GET
  - HAS
  - REMOVE
  - SIZE
+ - CLEAR
+ - LIST
+ - LIST KEYS
+ - LIST VALUES
  - QUIT

 The server can send the following responses: